 MDxHealth's sales approach in the US focuses on the clinical and economic benefits of our ConfirmMDx for Prostate Cancer test as supported by extensive peer-reviewed literature covering the clinical validation and utility of our test.
-As of December 31, 2014, our sales and marketing team consisted of approximately 30 employees, including epigenetic diagnostic specialists, reimbursement account managers, medical science liaisons and customer service personnel.
+As of December 31, 2015, our sales and marketing team consisted of more than 50 employees, including molecular diagnostic specialists, reimbursement account managers, medical science liaisons and customer service personnel.
 All personnel are field based except for customer service, which are based in our California headquarters.